-Sanjay Arora was born in Kobe, Japan, to a Japanese mother and Indian father, and graduated as valedictorian from an international school there before going to Stanford University in California.
-With his Bachelor of Science degree in Industrial Engineering, he moved to Tokyo to work as a consultant, then spent 14 years in finance working for Morgan Stanley and Lehman Brothers, covering central banks and hedge funds as a Japan specialist.
+Sanjay Arora was born in Kobe, Japan, to a Japanese mother and Indian father, where he graduated as valedictorian from an international school prior to attending Stanford University in California.
+With his Bachelor of Science degree in Industrial Engineering, he moved to Tokyo to work as a consultant.
+He spent 14 years working in finance for Morgan Stanley and Lehman Brothers, covering central banks and hedge funds as a Japan specialist.

-Sanjay’s wife Haruko was born in Kamakura, Japan, and spent 10 years in New York.
-She also previously worked at the Tokyo offices of Morgan Stanley and Lehman Brothers.
-She currently writes a popular Japanese blog about living in Hawaii – ameblo.jp/kupulauhawaii/
+Sanjay’s wife Haruko was born in Kamakura, Japan.
+She spent 10 years in New York and she also worked at the Tokyo offices of Morgan Stanley and Lehman Brothers.
+She currently writes a popular Japanese blog about living in Hawaii – ameblo.jp/kupulauhawaii/.

 Their two children graduated from Punahou School and Stanford University.
 Sho graduated with a BS & MS in Computer Science/AI, has participated in both Punahou and Stanford’s marching bands, and is working for a tech company near campus.
 Yuka graduated in 2020 with a BA in Comparative Literature (emphasis on Music & Film), is an influencer on social media, and hopes to work in digital media/marketing.